microsoft/azuredevopslabs/labs/azuredevops/continuousdeployment/readme.md

     ![](images/079.png)

 1. Return to the browser window open to the **Azure portal**.
-Click **Swap** in the slots blade.
+Select **Swap** in the deployment slots blade.

     ![](images/080.png)

 1. The default options here are exactly what we want: to swap the production and staging slots.
-Click **OK**.
+Click **Swap**.
 Note that if your apps rely on **slot-level configuration settings** (such as connection strings or app settings marked "slot"), then the worker processes will be restarted.
 If you're working under those circumstances and would like to warm up the app before the swap completes, you can select the **Swap with preview** swap type.

     ![](images/081.png)